maybebot/named-slots/README.md

-# named-slots
+# named-slots 🦥

-Slots for preact in under 200 bytes, unzipped
+Slots for preact, react and solid in under 0.2Kb, unzipped, unminified

 ```sh
 npm i named-slots
 ```

-Declare "holes" in your components with `<Slot name="header">`.
+Use declarative "holes" in your components with `<Slot name="header">` instead of an imperative prop based approach.
+Inspired by slots in Vue/Svelte/Angular/WebComponents.

-Fill them with any Component or html element in the slot with the `data-slot` attribute: `<div data-slot="header">`.
+Fill them with any Component or HTML element in the slot with the `data-slot` attribute: `<div data-slot="header">`.

 See example below.